-The MTA’s East Side Access project will connect the Long Island Rail Road’s (LIRR) Main and Port Washington Lines in Queens into a new LIRR terminal beneath Grand Central Terminal in Manhattan.
-The new connection will increase the LIRR’s capacity into Manhattan and dramatically reduce commute time for 270,000 daily passengers.
+The East Side Access project will connect the Long Island Rail Road’s (LIRR) Main and Port Washington Lines in Queens at the new LIRR terminal beneath Grand Central Terminal in Manhattan.
+The connection will increase the LIRR’s capacity into Manhattan and dramatically reduce daily commute time for 270,000 passengers.

 OHL North America’s company, Judlau Contracting, Inc. (Judlau) was part of a joint venture that excavated two, 1,500-foot-long caverns, each 60 feet wide and tall.
 The caverns now house eight LIRR platforms below Grand Central Terminal that were completed under a separate contract.